-Obtaining a teaching position can be difficult, but it is much easier if you know where to look and start your job search with a strong teacher resume and cover letter.
+Obtaining a teaching position can be difficult, but it is much easier to know where to look and start your job search with a strong teacher resume and cover letter.
 Consider checking the following sources when seeking your next teaching job.

 The most common way to locate teaching jobs is to look on school district websites.
-Almost every school district has a section of their website that is dedicated to listing teacher or administrator job posts.
-Once you have identified the school district that you would like to work in, you should be sure to check the website weekly for jobs.
-If you are not consistent in checking district websites, you could easily miss a teaching position that would be perfect for you.
+Almost every school district has a section of their website dedicated to listing teacher or administrator job posts.
+Once you have identified the school district you would like to work in, you should be sure to check the website weekly for jobs.
+If you are not consistent in checking district websites, you could miss the perfect teaching position.

 Depending on where you are located, you can find jobs on physical job posting boards.
 Some school districts have job posting boards in the district office with information about openings.
-Because the methods of communicating job postings varies greatly from area to area, it would be advantageous to check with any school districts that you would like to work in and inquire as to how they post their jobs.
+The methods of communicating job postings vary greatly from area to area.
+It would be advantageous to check with any school district you would like to work in and inquire about how they lost their jobs.

-If you don’t see many postings for teachers, you may also inquire about teaching assistant and substitute teaching positions.
-Many schools would prefer that their teachers start out this way so they receive training on how the school is run, get to know the other personnel, get to know the school policies, and learn to communicate and interact with the students.
+If you don’t see many postings for teachers, you may inquire about teaching assistant and substitute teaching positions.
+Many schools may prefer new teachers to start this way, so they receive training on how the school is run, get to know the other personnel, understand the school policies, and learn to communicate and interact with them.

-• Recruiters: You may also want to send your resume to companies that are hired especially to recruit teachers for open positions.
-Sometimes the job you can get through these companies is better than the ones you would get through a public school system
+Send your resume to agencies or recruiters who recruit teachers for open positions.
+Sometimes the job you can get through these companies is better than the ones you would get through a public school system.

-Looking for a teaching position is serious work and the task can make you feel defeated after searching for months.
+Looking for a teaching position is serious work, and the task can make you feel defeated after searching for months.
 It may seem like you are getting nowhere.
-It is important to recognize that landing a job may take longer than expected simply because the teaching profession is flooded and schools have no difficulty filling their positions.
+It’s important to recognize that landing a job may take longer than expected simply because the teaching profession is flooded and schools have no difficulty filling their positions.

 The key is to start with an accomplishment-based, keyword-rich, visually-appealing resume and cover letter.
-When you have these documents fine-tuned, keep applying for jobs because no school is going to come looking for you.
-Be active in your job search and eventually you will find the job that you have been looking for.
+When you have these documents fine-tuned, keep applying for jobs because no school will come looking for you.
+Be active in your job search by networking, and eventually, you will find the job you have been looking for.